thesoviet-duck/Simple-Games-in-Python/README.md

     <br/>"Reading is how we learn and Writing is how we understand uniquely"<br />
     	- Me / Unknown

-Also here is some more information: https://www.youtube.com/watch?v=dQw4w9WgXcQ
+Also here is some more information: https://www.youtube.com/watch?v=dQw4w9WgXcQ also checkout some useful things at https://github.com/Not-Noot-Noot/useful-stuff